 All above staff should check with their supervisor to determine if your role requires a substitute in the event of your absence.
-If a substitute is needed, employees in the categories below will use 'Aesop' Absence Management System online via the District website via Departments | Staff to submit all absences.
+If a substitute is needed, employees in the categories below will use the district's Red Rover absence management System online via the District's the Staff page to submit all absences.
 Employees must also contact their immediate supervisor to report their absence.
+A mobile app, Red Rover K-12 is available to all staff and substitutes free of charge.